Ray Brown Day

-Bassist and cellist Raymond Brown was born on October 13, 1926 in Pittsburgh, Pennsylvania.
+Bassist Raymond Brown was born on October 13, 1926 in Pittsburgh, Pennsylvania.

 Ray Brown, bass